United States 40 mm grenades

-The United States Armed Forces has created a plethora of different types of 40 mm grenades in both the low-velocity 40×46mm and high-velocity 40×53mm calibers which uses what it calls a high-low propulsion system which keeps recoil forces within the boundaries of an infantry weapon.
+The United States Armed Forces has created a plethora of different types of 40 mm grenades in both the low-velocity 40×46 mm and high-velocity 40×53 mm calibers which uses what it calls a high-low propulsion system which keeps recoil forces within the boundaries of an infantry weapon.
 Presented on this page is a basic overview.

 High-explosive cartridges

 Standard high-explosive cartridges

-High explosive grenades were one of the first rounds created for the 40×46mm and 40×53mm calibers, and while basic HE grenades have largely been replaced by more complex multi-purpose ones, they are nonetheless an important part of their development.
+High explosive grenades were one of the first rounds created for the 40×46 mm and 40×53 mm calibers, and while basic HE grenades have largely been replaced by more complex multi-purpose ones, they are nonetheless an important part of their development.

-40×46mm types include the M381, M386, M406, and M441.
+40×46 mm types include the M381, M386, M406, and M441.
 The M386/M406 differ from the M381/M441 in that they have longer arming distances (14–28 meters compared to the 2–3 meters of the M381 and M441).

-40x53mm types include the M383 (and the M383E1) and the M384.
+40x53 mm types include the M383 (and the M383E1) and the M384.

 Other high-explosive cartridges

 HE grenades have been considered the standard for both types of 40 mm grenades, but over the years the functions of the weapons using these grenades has dramatically expanded, and as a result the need to be able to engage larger and more armored targets.

-40×46mm types include the M397A1, M433, M463, and the newer M1060.
+40×46 mm types include the M397A1, M433, M463, and the newer M1060.

 The M397 is a pre-set airburst munition, designed to allow grenadiers to engage targets in trenches and behind cover.
 It features a bounding charge that is detonated by ground impact.

 The M433 HEDP (high explosive, dual purpose), standardized in 1971, has largely become the standard with its ability to effectively engage light vehicles and personnel.
 The M433 combines a small shaped charge with a wire fragmentation mesh for the dual effect.